dmurooka/dmurooka/README.md

 ## Projects

-- **Dancewear Brand Analysis on Instagram**: A data mining project analyzing brand positioning using social media data.
+- **Dancewear Brand Analysis on Instagram**: Architect and implement a comprehensive data mining project to uncover trends and patterns in user engagement and content preferences within the dancewear community.
 - **Class Booking Web App**: Designed and developed a web application for managing class schedules and bookings for dance schools.

 ## Education